GRDC Research Scholarships

 1. Student Status: The applicant must be accepted as a full-time student into a PhD program at Charles Sturt University.

-Project 1 will receive applications from both domestic (Australian Citizen, Permanent resident or special visa NZ) and international students.
+Both projects will receive applications from both domestic (Australian Citizen, Permanent resident or special visa NZ) and international students.

 2. Student Background: